EleanorSC/Epigenomics-of-brain-ageing-tissue-concordance/Scripts/data_acquisition/README.md

 ### `Search_ewas_catalog.R`

 To ensure relevant published findings are not missed from the literature searches, `Search_ewas_catalog.R`, Uses the EWAS Catalog as a supplementary source for identifying potentially eligible studies that may not be captured through the primary PubMed and Scopus searches.
+Records will be filtered using the ‘tissue’ metadata field to identify studies involving brain or peripheral tissues.

 The script:

 - imports the downloaded EWAS Catalog study metadata;
-- audits the tissue terminology used across Catalog records;
+- audits / cleans the tissue terminology used across Catalog records;
 - preserves the original EWAS Catalog tissue labels while creating cleaned and harmonised tissue classifications;
 - harmonises relevant tissue labels into broad `brain` and `peripheral` categories;
 - identifies unique publications containing brain-tissue EWAS analyses for manual eligibility screening;